Opinion

 Full — the right context, not the max context

-Full means the run has what the task needs: policy version, scoped retrieval, output contract, checker rules — without drowning signal in noise.
-Teams hit “full” with curation, not with exports of every PDF in the drive.
+Full means the run has what the task needs: current policy version, scoped retrieval, output contract, checker rules — without drowning signal in noise.
+Teams hit “full” with curation, not exports of every PDF in the drive.

 Low — degraded but tempting

 Low fuel is “we probably gave enough.”
 Format slips; citations thin; tone wanders.
-This is where pilots feel “good enough” until a regulated field errors.
-Low is a warning to split steps or tighten retrieval — not to bump temperature for creativity.
+Pilots feel “good enough” until a regulated field errors — pricing tier, warranty window, export-control phrase.

 Empty — cut off and dangerous